Ravina172/Bank-Loan-Data-Analysis/README.md

 - **Details**: Loan-level table with filters for audits and deep dives.
 - **Risk Insights**: Forecasting, risk flag logic, and a visual portfolio health score.

-5.**Apply Risk Intelligence Logic**
-Created a High-Risk Loan Flag to help with forward-looking resource planning and risk adjustmentusing the following logic:
+5.**Apply Risk Intelligence Logic**: Created a High-Risk Loan Flag to help with forward-looking resource planning and risk adjustmentusing the following logic:
 If DTI > 40% and Loan Grade ∈ {D, E, F, G} → Mark as “High Risk”
 - Added forecasting visuals for:
 - Monthly loan applications
 - Funded and received amounts

-6. **Validate and Deliver**
-Used SQL in SSMS to cross-verify all DAX outputs, ensuring the final dashboards were:
+6. **Validate and Deliver**: Used SQL in SSMS to cross-verify all DAX outputs, ensuring the final dashboards were:
 - Aligned with business logic
 - Reliable for decision-making
 - Ready for monthly or quarterly rollout

 ## Key Insights
-- **Elevated Risk - High DTI + Low Risk**
-Borrowers with DTI > 40% and Grade D or lower show a disproportionately high default likelihood.
+- **Elevated Risk: High DTI + Low Risk** borrowers with DTI > 40% and Grade D or lower show a disproportionately high default likelihood.
-- **60-Month Loans Underperform**
-Longer-term loans have a higher delinquency rate and slower repayment compared to 36-month terms.
+- **60-Month Loans Underperform**: Longer-term loans have a higher delinquency rate and slower repayment compared to 36-month terms.
-- **Regional Risk Concentration Detected**
-California and Texas show the highest loan volumes and above-average default rates, indicating portfolio overexposure.
+- **Regional Risk Concentration Detected**: California and Texas show the highest loan volumes and above-average default rates, indicating portfolio overexposure.
-- **Early Delinquency**
-Borrowers with < 2 years employment are more likely to miss early payments, especially when income is unverified.
+- **Early Delinquency**: Borrowers with < 2 years employment are more likely to miss early payments, especially when income is unverified.
-- **Portfolio Health Is Margin-Thin**
-Health score indicates a tight balance between good loans and risk exposure, calling for stricter underwriting.
+- **Portfolio Health Is Margin-Thin**: Health score indicates a tight balance between good loans and risk exposure, calling for stricter underwriting.

 ## Business Recommendation
 - Tighten Underwriting for High-Risk Profiles